Jiinja/Lazar-Game/README.md

 - Pause/play button
   - Hit play to lock all walls in place and begin shooting lazars
   - Hit pause to get rid of lazars and move walls around

-### Planned

-- All planned features have been completed